About Us

 Land conservation

-CDK acquires land in the karst for the conservation of natural systems to the extent that financial resources are available.
-We accept donations of land and conservation easements.
+CDK acquires land in the karst for the conservation of the natural system to the extent that financial resources are available.
+We accept farm donations and conservation easements.

 We collaborate on a voluntary basis

-Applying its scientific knowledge, CDK has voluntarily collaborated with PR and US government agencies, communities, and private entities.
+CDK in its scientific information service has voluntarily collaborated with PR and US government agencies, communities and private entities.

 Mission

-Carry out scientific research, educate, and conserve natural systems, particularly karst systems
+Research, educate, and conserve natural systems, particularly karst systems.

 Vision

-We protect nature, particularly the karst systems of Puerto Rico, by promoting the sustainable use of the land and its resources through education and scientific research.
+We protect nature, particularly the karst systems of Puerto Rico, by promoting the sustainable use of the soil and its resources through education and scientific research.

 History and Recognition

-Deep concern about the destruction of the karst region in the 1990’s and the lack of knowledge of governments about these systems sowed the seed for the creation of CDK.
+The concern of different people about the destruction of karst in the 90’s and the lack of knowledge of governments about these systems were the seed for the creation of CDK.

-For its work over the past 25 years CDK has received multiple awards from universities, foundations, private and professional entities, and other institutions.
+For its work over the past 25 years CDK has received multiple awards from universities, foundations, private and professional entities and institutions.

-• 1998: Caño Tiburones is declared a Nature Reserve.
+• 1998: Caño Tiburones is declared a Natural Reserve.

 • 1998: Support in the drafting of bills that became laws: